sebseb7/BabelTron/README.md

 ## License

-This project is licensed under the BSD Zero Clause License (0BSD) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD Zero Clause License (0fucksGiven) - see the [LICENSE](LICENSE) file for details.

-The BSD Zero Clause License is a public domain equivalent license that grants users the freedom to:
-* Use the software for any purpose
-* Make and distribute copies
-* Modify the software and distribute modified versions
-* All without any restriction or attribution requirements

 ## Acknowledgments